-Mid 2017 - These may have gone to a surface mount circuit, which we can no longer modify :( Will try to get some more but your best bet may be getting a used one and sending it in for mods.
+Mid 2017 - These have gone to a cheap disposable surface mount circuit, which we can no longer modify :( Your best bet is getting a used one and sending it in for mods.

 The Boss BD-2 is quite an excellent pedal but has some